×

 5. Continuous incontinence

 If there is a fistula causing continuous incontinence, this can be repaired surgically.
-An urethral catheter or intermittent self-catheterisation may be preferred if surgery is not appropriate.
+A urethral catheter or intermittent self-catheterization may be preferred if surgery is not appropriate.

 6. Post-micturition dribble